Transnational Association of Christian Colleges and Schools: History

-In 1993, Steve Levicoff published a book-length critical discussion of TRACS, When the TRACS Stop Short: An Evaluation and Critique of the Transnational Association of Christian Colleges and Schools.
-Levicoff criticized TRACS's expedited accreditation of Liberty University and its creation of a category for schools which it called associate schools.
+In 1993, Steve Levicoff criticized TRACS's expedited accreditation of Liberty University and its creation of a category for schools which it called associate schools.
 While this category "was not considered an official accreditation," Levicoff argued that TRACS lent its name to a number of "blatantly fraudulent institutions."
 Liberty gained TRACS accreditation in September 1984, but resigned its accreditation on November 6, 2008.
 Levicoff did indicate that in response to the criticisms of the book that TRACS did alter its policies, something that a Diploma Mill would not have done.

 In 1995, a federal review was conducted and National Advisory Committee on Institutional Quality and Integrity placed TRACS on 18 months probation.
 Critics argued that TRACS should have never had approval and the reason for the initial rejections "wasn't over doctrine, but whether they were in the process of accrediting schools which truly gave degrees in line with other similar degrees."
 One reason for the probation was TRACS starting the accrediting process for schools that could not meet basic requirements, such as Nashville Bible College, which was granted "accreditation candidate status" when it had twelve full-time students, seven part-time students, and two part-time faculty members.
 Improvements were made, including eliminating the "associate schools" category and changing chairmen.

-TRACS has authority for the "accreditation and preaccreditation ("Candidate" status) of postsecondary institutions in the United States that offer certificates, diplomas, and associate, baccalaureate, and graduate degrees, including institutions that offer distance education."
 Its most recent scheduled review for recognition was in 2020.
 TRACS was granted reauthorization after their latest appearance before NACIQI in October 2021.
-TRACS received this recognition from the same committee that revoked the largest accreditor’s recognition, and placed stipulations on the ABAs accreditation procedures.